KamilRusinRepo/NewShopReop/README.md

-Shop Project in progress
+Web store

 Functions:
 - Rejestration/Login system
-- Adding item to shop
+- Add/Update/Delete item to the store
-- Update/Delete item
 - Admin can modify or delete items from Admin Panel or shop position
 - Pages with items
 - Order system